 We fully believe in providing a broad, balanced and stimulating curriculum.
 We pride ourselves in the vast array of creative opportunities through music and the arts.
 Pupils demonstrate consistently high expectations of themselves when it comes to immersing themselves in learning and opportunities outside of the classroom.
 The success of the many school teams and groups exemplifies the spirit and commitment of our pupils.
 Over the course of their time at Hexham Middle School, pupils develop an independence and confidence which equips them for their next stage of education.
 Opportunities for leadership at all stages are promoted through experiences such as elections for House Captains, Head Pupils and Peer Mentors.

 Pupils leave Hexham Middle school with a sense of pride, an understanding of resilience and with the confidence and independence to succeed in the next stage of their education and beyond.
+As they leave us, pupils have acquired the necessary skills and knowledge to enable them to thrive.
+We see their confidence and independence growing throughout their time with us and opportunities to foster this are planned during their four years in the school.

 Our full ‘Accessibility Plan’ is available in the policies section of our website and from the school office.
 The plan details (in line with the Equality Act 2010) how the school ensures that disabled children can access the curriculum, how the physical environment enables disabled children to take better advantage of learning, facilities and other services and how information accessibility is improved.